 When I first started using essential oils I truly believed expensive MLM brands were superior to other essential oil companies but eventually (thank goodness) I realized that just wasn’t true.

 With that being said, not all essential oil companies are created equal and there are in fact some terrible brands out there.
 So it is very important to do your own research before buying essential oils.

 You can read this post –fake essential oil brands you should avoid– to learn more.

 I actually wrote an entire blog post about how to choose an essential oil brand.
 In that post, I outline seven very important things to look for when choosing an essential oil company.
 You can check them out below.

 - Plants are organic or wildcrafted

 - The company provides GC/MS testing reports

-- The company bottles and labels their oils properly
+- The company bottles and labels its oils properly

-- The companies essential oils are fairly priced
+- The company’s essential oils are fairly priced

 So in this Plant Therapy essential oils review, we are going to see if Plant Therapy essential oils meet all the criteria above.
 But before we do I would like to share a little bit about the history of the company.